 Magnesium is a micronutrient essential for supporting many functions in the body.
 Magnesium for kids is important as a lack of this micronutrient may cause fatigue, muscle cramps, lethargy, and sleepiness.
 It is available as one of the most abundant micro minerals in the human body.
 Magnesium is important for the proper functioning of hundreds of enzymes and helps promote healthy bone development.
-Conversely, a deficiency of this important electrolyte can cause children’s growth problems.
+Conversely, a nutrient deficiency of this important electrolyte can cause children’s growth problems.
 Read through this post to know more about the importance, recommended dosage, and consequences of magnesium deficiency in children.

 Why Is Magnesium Important For Kids?